saifkhichi96/sad-instruct/README.md

-# Situational Instructions Database (SID)

-Official repository of the Situational Instructions Database (SID) project.
+# Official Repository of Situational Instructions Database (SID)

-## Dataset Details

 Situational Instructions Database (SID) is a dataset for dynamic task guidance.
 It contains situationally-aware instructions for performing a wide range of everyday tasks or completing scenarios in 3D environments.
 The dataset